richardsonlima/richardsonlima.github.io/about.md

 ### Hi there 👋

 In an ever shifting technological landscape where complexity often outpaces abstraction, I think resilient, intelligence driven ecosystems.
-As a Software, Data, and Machine Learning Engineer, my current focus lies at the frontier of Applied GenAI—engineering sophisticated agent patterns and multi-agent protocols.
+As a Software, Data, and Machine Learning Engineer, my current focus lies at the frontier of Applied GenAI engineering sophisticated agent patterns and multi-agent protocols.
 My work transcends system delivery; it is about designing digital environments that scale human potential, allowing engineers to operate with profound clarity, autonomy, and purpose.

 # About Me